 Our certificate of incorporation and by-laws may discourage, delay or prevent a merger or acquisition involving us that our stockholders may consider favorable.
-For example, our certificate of incorporation authorizes our board of directors, which is controlled by CEP III and investment funds managed by Morgan Stanley Private Equity, to issue up to 10,000,000 shares of "blank check" preferred stock.
+For example, our certificate of incorporation authorizes our board of directors to issue up to 10,000,000 shares of "blank check" preferred stock.
 Without stockholder approval, the board of directors has the authority to attach special rights, including voting and dividend rights, to this preferred stock.
 With these rights, preferred stockholders could make it more difficult for a third party to acquire us.
 Delaware law may also discourage, delay or prevent someone from acquiring or merging with us.